 Travel assistance for humanitarian service or research

-Submissions for opportunities taking place during summer or fall semester 2016 are due by 11:59 p.m. on April 15, 2016.
+Submissions for opportunities taking place during Summer 2020, Fall 2020 or Academic Year 2020-2021 are due by 11:59 p.m. on Monday, June 1, 2020.
 Late submissions will not be accepted.
 All submissions are final.

 Dr. Rosenberg was an outstanding teacher and adviser, a dedicated physician and researcher, and an example for all through his sincere and active efforts to promote education, human rights and dignity.
-The Murray and Pearl Rosenberg Memorial Award was established to provide travel assistance for undergraduate biological sciences students at the University of Minnesota.
+The Murray and Pearl Rosenberg Memorial Award was established to provide financial assistance for undergraduate biological sciences students at the University of Minnesota.

-Who should apply?
+Who is eligible to apply?